andrewheiss/ath-hugo/content/blog/2021-12-01_multilevel-models-panel-data-guide/index.markdown

 The `sd__gdpPercap_z` term is `\(\tau_1\)` and shows the country-specific variation in the GDP effect.
 This is smaller than the intercept variance, but that's because the GDP effect is a slope that measures the *marginal change* in life expectancy as wealth increases by one unit (or \$1,000 here), not life expectancy itself.
 (We unscaled the values for `sd__gdpPercap_z` and `sd__gdpPercap_log_z` here too, like we did their actual fixed coefficients.)

 Finally, we have a term that shows the correlation of the country-specific intercepts and slopes.
 In the regular GDP per capita model, we see a correlation of 0.2, which means that countries with lower intercepts are associated with lower GDP effects—countries that start out poor in 1952 grow slower.
 This correlation reverses in the logged GDP per capita model, where we have a correlation of -0.28, which implies that countries with lower intercepts are associated with bigger GDP effects—countries that start out poor in 1952 grow faster.
 Why the reversal?
 Haha I don't know.
 It could be because the two measures of GDP capture different things: the logged version shows changes in orders of magnitude, while the regular version shows changes in dollar amounts.
 Somehow that difference makes the correlation flip.
+Weird.

 #### Country-level random effects